Cohomology of spaces of Hopf equivariant maps of spheres: Bijectivity of the map ( )

-The bijectivity of the map (\ref{mtm2}) can be proved in exactly the same way.
-In particular, the first term of the spectral sequence calculating the group $\tilde H^*( E_{S^3}(k,n),\Z)$ and analogous to (\ref{mfo}) is given by for $p< 0$ and is trivial for $p \geq 0$; the quaternionic version of the equality (\ref{cpnk}) is
+The assertions of Theorem \ref{mainth} on the map (\ref{mtm2}) and its analog over the integer coefficients can be proved in exactly the same way.
+In particular, the first term of the spectral sequence calculating the group $\tilde H^*(\tilde E_{S^3}(k,n),{\mathbb Z})$ and analogous to (\ref{mfo}) is given by